 Volunteers and practicum students and youth workers share their time and talents in our program from Red River Community College, SOAR Heartland, the Elmwood Youth Employment Experience and YMCA-YWCA’s Summer Work Student Exchange

-Youth Agencies Alliance (YAA) allows kids to go to summer camp and provided opportunities for collaboration and professional development.
+Youth Agencies Alliance (YAA) allows kids to go to summer camp and provides opportunities for collaboration and professional development.

 SNA Youth & Families Committee